Eastern Naval Command: Capabilities

 In 2005, Eastern Naval Command was home to 30 warships.
-INS Jalashwa is the flagship of Eastern Fleet and provides amphibious capabilities to the Indian Navy in the Bay of Bengal.
+Since then it has grown to include INS Jalashwa is the flagship of Eastern Fleet and provides amphibious capabilities to the Indian Navy in the Bay of Bengal.
 Eastern Fleet is equipped with submarine pens and maintenance dockyards.
-The Amphibious Task Group of Eastern Naval Fleet has INS Jalashwa (LPD).
-It also includes five Rajput-class destroyers, four Kora-class corvettes, three Godavari-class frigates, three Shivalik-class frigates, Sindhughosh-class submarines and the INS Chakra.
-Naval aviation is provided by Westland Sea King helicopters.
-Apart from these, a number of smaller vessels such as fast attack craft made the total fleet strength of the command 52 vessels in 2012.
+The Amphibious Task Group of Eastern Naval Fleet has INS Jalashwa (LPD), INS Vikrant (Aircraft carrier) It's CBG includes the Delhi-class & Rajput-class destroyers, Nilgiri-class & Shivalik-class frigates, Arnala-class, 2 Kora-class, Kamorta-class & Khukri-class corvettes, Sindhughosh-class submarines, Airhant-class (SSBNs) and the INS Chakra.
+Naval aviation is provided by Westland Sea King, MH-60R, Kamov-31 & Kamov-27 helicopters.
+For Fixed-wing aircraft it's P-8I and Mig-29K naval fighters.
+Apart from these, a number of smaller vessels such as Patrol Vessels, fast attack craft, support vessels and other auxiliary ships.

 Future

 Until 1997, was the flagship of Eastern Fleet.
 After her de-commissioning in 1997, the Eastern Fleet has been without an aircraft carrier.
 Its aircraft carrier capability will get restored after first indigenously built aircraft carrier joins the Eastern Fleet by 2023 after completing extensive sea trials and is likely to based in Vishakapatnam.